randogoth/svarbox/README.md

 - When audio is muted the script points libao to the `null` backend to avoid opening `/dev/dsp` or Pulse pipes.
 - Landlock sandboxing provides extra filesystem isolation when available.
 The script downgrades gracefully when the kernel is too old.
 - The default credentials are intentionally simple for local development.
 Change them (or add public keys) before exposing the service.

----

-For questions or contributions, open an issue or send a patch – the shell scripts are deliberately compact so it is easy to audit every change.